Curricular Community Engagement Opportunities for Students

 Community Engagement Access Fund

-The Community Engagement Access Fund supports a stipend for students pursuing unpaid experiences in the nonprofit or government sector of Louisville or Southern Indiana and who demonstrate a financial need.
-Students can request funds during the fall, spring, or summer terms, which can be used to complete a practicum (30-hour) at $9/hour, or an internship (90-hour) or co-op (180-hour) at $12/hour.
+The Community Engagement Access Fund supports a stipend for students pursuing unpaid experiences for academic credit in the nonprofit or government sector of Louisville or Southern Indiana and who demonstrate a financial need.
+Students can request funds during the fall, spring, or summer terms, which can be used to complete a practicum (30-hour) or an internship (90-hour).
+Experiences for both Southern Indiana and Louisville will be compensated $15/hour up to the academic hour requirement.

 Students must apply for funding by completing this form before the following deadlines: